 The emotional and mental wellbeing of our pupils is of paramount importance to us and we’re very pleased to offer our pupils access to an in-school counselling service.

-Nina, a trained specialist in working with children, provides therapeutic support and counselling during the school day to any pupil who may benefit.
-We pleased to run this in partnership with Place 2 Be, a UK charity who promote mental wellbeing in young people.
+We offer access to a trained specialist who provides therapeutic support and counselling during the school day to any pupil who may benefit.
+We run this in partnership with Place 2 Be, a UK charity who promote positive mental wellbeing in young people.

 Our full-time school nurse is available during the school day to provide expert medical care to pupils.
-She works in partnership with parents, medical teams and staff to manage pupils’ specific needs, including administering regular medication, allergy management and care for pupils with physical disabilities.
+She works in partnership with parents, medical teams and staff to manage pupils’ specific needs. this includes administering regular medication, allergy management and care for pupils with physical disabilities.
 Nurse Louise is supported in school by trained First Aiders, across both the teaching and administration staff.
 Nurse Louise also works within the Pastoral team providing emotional wellbeing support to pupils.